Brand Names: Sectral

 What are the possible side effects of acebutolol (Sectral)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-- slow or uneven heartbeats;
+- slow heartbeats;

-- feeling light-headed, fainting;
+- feeling tired;

-- depression; or
+- diarrhea, constipation; or

-- sleep problems (insomnia);
+- sleep problems (insomnia).